 Auckland Welsh Choir is offering two singing scholarships to young singers (15-25) to expand their musical interests and performance capabilities within a vibrant community choir.
 The Scholarship offers:

-- One year of individual vocal tuition from Diana Rhodes; singing teacher, voice coach and musical director of the choir.
+- One year of individual vocal tuition from Diana Rhodes or Steven Rapana; singing teachers, voice coaches and musical directors of the choir.

 - Choral experience and development within a supportive group of singers.

 - Introduction to a wide repertoire of music in many languages; including classical and folk songs and challenging music from more contemporary composers.